Kolbee/Maggie-Moos/README.md

 # Maggie Moos
  Maggie Moos Website

- If you are done with the backup file, get rid of it.
  Beautify all of your files
 Misc header tags throughout the files
 Insert comments for all html files/pages